Drawing funds from the cash value portion of your whole life insurance policy requires four steps.

 Whole life insurance premiums are determined at the start of the policy, determining the monthly fixed premium payments which last for the duration of the policyholder´s life.

-Some providers allow policyholders to draw from their cash value to pay their premium payments.
+Some insurance providers allow policyholders to draw from their whole life cash value to pay their premium payments.
 This means that instead of paying your premium out of pocket as you have been, the money is simply deducted from the cash value fund.

 In order to suggest this payment shift, you should contact an insurance agent like Sim Gakhar to initiate the request with your insurance company.